rickardlindberg/rickardlindberg.me/writing/agdpp-thinking-about-test-setup/index.markdown

 **This is a work in progress that will change.
 Like to see it finished?
 Let me know by sending me an email.**

-In the [previous](/writing/agdpp-shooting-arrow/index.html) episode we were not quite happy with our test suite.
+In the [previous](/writing/agdpp-shooting-arrow/index.html) episode we were not quite happy with the design of our tests.
 Are we testing things at the right level?
 Do we see any smells?
 Are we missing tests?
-We will take some time in this episode to reflect on those questions so that things will go smooth, testing wise, when working on the next story.
+We will take some time in this episode to reflect on those questions so that things will go smooth(er), testing wise, when working on the next story.

 ## A concrete problem

-In the last episode I had a feeling that everything was not alright with the tests.
-I poked around a bit and noticed that I could delete some vital production code that would break the game without my tests noticing.
+In the previous episode I had a feeling that everything was not alright with the tests.
+I poked around a bit and noticed that I could change some vital production code that would break the game without my tests noticing.

+Let's have a look.

-The event handling in the balloon shooter now looks like this:
+The event handling in the game now looks like this:

 <div class="rliterate-code"><div class="rliterate-code-body"><div class="highlight"><pre><span></span><span class="k">class</span> <span class="nc">BalloonShooter</span><span class="p">:</span>